-Formed by practitioners in Washington and British Columbia’s Cascade mountains in the summer of 2012, the Cascadia Partner Forum fosters a network of natural resource practitioners working with the Great Northern and North Pacific Landscape Conservation Cooperatives to build the adaptive capacity of the landscape and species living within it.
+Formed by practitioners in Washington and British Columbia’s Cascade mountains in the summer of 2012, the Cascadia Partner Forum fosters a network of natural resource practitioners working with partner entities to build the adaptive capacity of the landscape and species living within it.

 The Cascade mountains are divided at the crest by the current boundaries of the Great Northern and North Pacific Landscape Conservation Cooperatives, so this forum allows an opportunity to coordinate across these boundaries.

 A leadership council meets quarterly to keep the forum moving forward.
-Current members include Stephen Ban (BC Parks), Josh Chapman (Region 6, US Forest Service), Bill Gaines (Washington Conservation Science Institute), Jessica Halofsky (University of Washington), Lynn Helbrecht (WA Department of Fish and Wildlife), Denise Joines (Wilburforce Foundation), Greg Kehm, Meade Krosby (University of Washington), Jack Oeflke (North Cascades National Park), Bob Rose (Yakama Nation), Tory Stevens (BC Parks), Chris Tunnoch (Ministry of Environment), and Carly Vynne (Osprey Insights), and Jen Watkins (WA Deparment of Natural Resources).
-The Partner Forum is currently facilitated by Jen Watkins (Conservation Northwest), and the leadership council is supported by work groups and committees specific to our priority issues and current workload.
+Current members include Stephen Ban (BC Parks), Josh Chapman (Region 6, US Forest Service), Bill Gaines (Washington Conservation Science Institute), Jessica Halofsky (University of Washington), Lynn Helbrecht (WA Department of Fish and Wildlife), Denise Joines (Wilburforce Foundation), Greg Kehm, Meade Krosby (University of Washington), Jack Oeflke (North Cascades National Park), Bob Rose (Yakama Nation), and Carly Vynne (Osprey Insights), and Jen Watkins (WA Deparment of Natural Resources).
+The Partner Forum is currently facilitated by Jen Watkins (Conservation Northwest), and the leadership council is supported by work groups and committees specific to our priority issues and climate adaptation strategy.